Henry Crown Space Center: History

 The museum was established with a donation from philanthropist Henry Crown.
 Crown was a billionaire who built General Dynamics.
 General Dynamics also played a role in Aerospace.

 The space center opened with a visit from James Lovell in 1986.
 The cost of the Space center was 12 million dollars.
 The museum of Science and Industry in Chicago also opened an OmniMax theater in 1986: it was built inside the space center.

+The space center was remodeled and reopened in May 2024.